Signcryption

 In cryptography, signcryption is a public-key primitive that simultaneously performs the functions of both digital signature and encryption.

+Background

 Encryption and digital signature are two fundamental cryptographic tools that can guarantee the confidentiality, integrity, and non-repudiation.
 Until 1997, they were viewed as important but distinct building blocks of various cryptographic systems.
 In public key schemes, a traditional method is to digitally sign a message then followed by an encryption (signature-then-encryption) that can have two problems: Low efficiency and high cost of such summation, and the case that any arbitrary scheme cannot guarantee security.
 Signcryption is a relatively new cryptographic technique that is supposed to perform the functions of digital signature and encryption in a single logical step and can effectively decrease the computational costs and communication overheads in comparison with the traditional signature-then-encryption schemes.